Like other internet entrepreneurs, you’re probably wondering how to best create an amazing ecommerce business in 2020.

 2. Spread the Word on Social

-Since you’re not piggybacking off traffic like you would on Amazon or eBay, you need to create the traffic yourself.
+Since you’re not piggybacking off traffic like you would on Amazon or eBay, you need to create the traffic yourself for your own store.

 This is hard to do, especially in the beginning without paying for it.

-Advertising on social media is the simplest and most straightforward way to build traffic when you are just starting.
+Advertising on social media is the simplest and most straightforward way to build a target market when you are just starting.

 There are so many ways to advertise, so don’t be afraid to get creative.
-Some of the most successful Shopify dropshipping stores got their start with a great viral Facebook ad.
+Some of the most best Shopify stores got their start with a great viral Facebook ad.
 Be sure to use all analytics tools available to track the success of your ads.